GerardDD/PR_Final_PeriapicalRadiography_Classification/README.md

 Dataset is obtained from real individuals, although no more information can be disclosed due to LOPD laws.

-The dataset contains 390 x-ray radiographies: 198 healthy, 192 unhealthy teeth.
+The dataset contains 259 x-ray radiographies: 125 healthy, 134 unhealthy teeth.
 Additional categorical information such as age and sex is provided partially.

-* If the question cannot be answered with the available data, why not?
-What data would you need to answer it better?
-PENDING

 ## Cleaning